Street of the Prophets: Private homes

-Religious communities
+Various communities

 In the late 19th century, several Jewish neighborhoods were founded at the eastern end of Street of the Prophets, near Damascus Gate.
 Kirya Ne'emana (commonly known as Batei Nissan Beck, "Nissan Beck Houses"), was founded in 1875 for Hasidic residents.
 In the 1880s and 1890s additional housing was built for Syrian, Iraqi, and Persian Jews.
 Eshel Avraham was established in 1893 for Georgian and Caucasian Jews.
 These neighborhoods were virtually abandoned during the 1929 Palestine riots and the homes taken over by Christians and Muslims.
 The remaining Jewish residents left with the Arab takeover of East Jerusalem after 1948.

 Beginning in the 1880s, an Ethiopian Christian community developed around the Ethiopian Church of Debre Gannet (Mount of Paradise) located on a site in Ethiopia Street bought in 1888, just north of Street of the Prophets.
 Under the initiative of Empress Taytu Betul, Ethiopian nobles and wealthy individuals contributed large sums of money to purchase houses on Ethiopia Street and Street of the Prophets, which belong to the community to this day.
-Situated immediately south to the Street of the Prophets, the Russian Compound was erected between 1860—1864 in order to accommodate the masses of Russian Orthodox pilgrims visiting Jerusalem.
+Situated immediately south to the Street of the Prophets, the Russian Compound was erected between 1860–1864 in order to accommodate the masses of Russian Orthodox pilgrims visiting Jerusalem.